notvcto/notvcto/README.md

 - 👋 Hi, I’m @N0xDev
 - 👀 I’m interested in all manners of developing
 - 🌱 I’m currently learning loads of coding languages
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects under development
-- 📫 How to reach me ...

 <!---
 N0xDev/N0xDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.